Shushi2023/shishu-teams/README.md

          (Note : Some sites like google, microsoft and many more might not be visible because of security issues) (To try the feature you can use https://wikipedia.com/)<br />
     4.8) A News page where you can search for latest news.
 [Used Bing API(by Microsoft Azure) via Rapidapi.com platform]<br />
+5.)
+I have created 3 branches here, Master Branch which is the final code that's deployed, Dev Branch where I did all the development,
+    and a QA branch for testing.
+Since I was the only one working on the project, I used the Dev branch for testing and merged the code directly from dev branch to master branch which is then automatically deployed to Heroku.

 The Site is hosted at :  https://shishu-teams.herokuapp.com/